datastax/graph-examples/fraud/README.md

 ### Scenario 2

-#### Suspicious - User registers and places an order with previously used device id (might be husband and wife?)
+#### Suspicious - User registers and places an order with previously used device id (might be husband and wife)

 Event: Registration - unique customer name, address, email, same physical address as another customer
 Event: Session - same customer id as registration, device id seen on 1 other customer registrations (the one with the same physical address), IP address seen on 1 other customer registrations